-In 1925, after a storm damaged the old wooden school building in Avoca, Nebraska a new two-story blond brick building was completed.
+In 1925, after a storm damaged the old wooden school building in Avoca, Nebraska, a new two-story blond brick school building was completed.
 The story goes that it took one man a whole year to single handedly lay every brick of the exterior walls.

 In 1990, after living in a regular house in Omaha for 12 years, Debby, David, and their two young sons purchased the old Avoca school as a place to live, learn, play, and make music.
 It was there where the four of them formed the Greenblatt-Seay Quartet which performed numerous places around the midwest for several years.

 Debby and David each teach private music lessons on multiple instruments.
 They have run a concert series since 1990 that includes an annual fiddle contest.
 Every summer Debby offers fiddle day camps and frequently conducts fiddle workshops throughout the year.
 In addition to all this Debby and David operate a music publishing business there.